nix-community/nixago/docs/src/quick_start.md

 # Quick Start

-The first step is to add Nixago as an input to your `flake.nix`:
+Add Nixago as an input to your `flake.nix`:

 ```nix
 {